Wykerd/chopfox/README.md

 # Chopfox

-A C++ library and CLI for extracting information from comic strips using OpenCV and Tesseract
+A library for extracting information from comic strips using OpenCV and Tesseract, written in both C++ and Javascript.

+The C++ version also provides a CLI.

 # Features